 We will work towards this outcome by: Our priorities for the next four years: A Providing access to flexible, multi- purpose facilities that support participation in community life through sport, recreation and life-long learning.
 Plan and deliver a long-term program of sports field and pavilion upgrades to enhance capacity and broaden community participation in sport and recreation including JL Murphy Reserve, RF Julier Reserve, Lagoon Reserve, North Port Oval (oval resurfacing and removal of fencing and seating completed 2019), and Peanut Farm Reserve (completed 2019).
-B Supporting programs that create social connections and strengthen community networks.
-Redevelop the South Melbourne Life Saving Club to provide contemporary clubhouse facilities and public amenities (completed 2019).
+B Supporting programs that create social connections and strengthen community Redevelop the South Melbourne Life Saving Club to provide contemporary clubhouse facilities and public amenities (completed 2019).
+C Building community capacity by Invest in a long-term program of community facility upgrades to ensure they are fit for purpose and meet current and future community needs. harnessing the knowledge, expertise and spirit within our community.
+Establish outdoor gyms and fitness stations in open space and continue to upgrade recreation reserves and skate parks to facilitate an active, healthy community.